 Landscaping your garden can seem really challenging.
 However, with sunny days on offer it is a great way to ensure you make the most of your outside space.
 If your garden is beautiful, you are that much more likely to spend time in it with your family and friends.
 Doing so is a great boost to your physical and mental wellbeing.
 Here are 5 tips for landscaping your garden whether you go it alone or take on landscape gardeners.

 Your first step is to dream a little.
 What would your ideal outside space look like?
 Would you like to theme it around a particular country or garden you have visited?
 Would you like different areas for different purposes such as playing and growing vegetables?
+I fancy putting in a wall that reminds me of my Yorkshire heritage perhaps with some attractive wall toppers that really add that finishing touch.
 Make sure all members of the household are involved in this process.
 Get your pen and paper out and draw or write your ideas so they don’t get lost along the way.
 This might the a good time to consult some experienced gardeners too to draw on their expertise.

 Set a budget